IEEE-VIT/Howzat/CONTRIBUTING.md

 ## 3. Branches and PRs

-* No commits must be made to the `master` branch directly.
-The `master` branch shall only consist of the working code.
+* No commits must be made to the `main` branch directly.
+The `main` branch shall only consist of the working code.
-* Developers are expected to work on feature branches, and upon successful development and testing, a PR (pull request) must be opened to merge with master.
+* Developers are expected to work on feature branches, and upon successful development and testing, a PR (pull request) must be opened to merge with main.
 * A branch must be named as either as the feature being implemented, or the issue being fixed.

   :white_check_mark: __Examples of valid brach names:__